anolson/k8s-rails/README.md

-## Development
+## Overview

-An example application and guide for getting a Rails application deployed with Kubernetes.
+This is an example application and guide for getting a Rails application deployed with Kubernetes.
 The instructions below use minikube, but they should apply to any Kubernetes cluster.

 ## Getting Started